Okay, so we’re talking about editing again. Last time I discussed the technique of the Epic Edit. But that’s not everyone’s cup of tea.

 My Tips on Editing

-First: I believe everyone should do at least three edits – an the above types are a definite.
+I believe every writer should do at least three edits themselves – and the above types are a definite.
 This is before you give it to a CP or BR.
 (Though my Alpha Reader will get mine after a Structural edit as he is invaluable at spotting things I’ve missed when it comes to plot holes).

 When I do this I make sure the font is readable but not unnecessarily massive.
 So I print it at Arial 10.
 Double spacing.
 This helps you see errors better and gives you space to make quick edit notes.